danielxhogan/movieshlok/README.md

-ran into a bunch of issues the more complex the app became and because of reasons, the app doesn't want to behave the same when it's run in a container as it does when running directly on the host system.
+ran into a bunch of issues the more complex the app became and because of reasons, the app doesn't want to behave the same when it's run in a container as it does when running directly on the my computer.
 So my solution for you to be able to see the website in action is to just host it.
-I created a droplet on digital ocean and am running the website on server with ip address 24.199.120.171.
-If enter it your browser, you should be taken to the home page.
+I created a droplet on digital ocean and am running the website on a server with ip address 24.199.120.171.
+If enter it into your browser, you should be taken to the home page.

 The home page is mostly blank at this point but you should see